mwegrzynek/auth_ldap_set_email/README.md

-#Set e-mail and signature for users autocreated by auth_ldap
+#Set e-mail and signature for users autocreated by Odoo's auth_ldap

 Users created by auth_ldap get e-mail and signature from the selected template.
 This module gets this data from the LDAP directory and sets: